How to Apply and Guidelines

 A statement is required from your International Office or Academic Dean confirming that you have permission to study abroad.
-In addition, we require one reference, which should be supplied by someone who knows you well academically, such as your tutor.
+In addition, we require one reference, which should be supplied by someone who knows you well academically, such as a tutor/advisor/professor.

-There is a PDF of the application form to download on the right of this page.
-Please access the form, fill it out and include all relevant application documents in ONE PDF submitted directly to firstname.lastname@example.org.
+Once available, please access the form, fill it out and include all relevant application documents in ONE PDF submitted directly to firstname.lastname@example.org.
 Applications will only be accepted via e-mail and should not be sent via post/international mail.

 Students wishing to apply directly for the SOAS Study Abroad programme must ensure that their application reaches the School by the following dates: